dr-marco/mdiqkd/README.md

 - Optional refactor (may not happen but never say never)
 - Add wrapper for multiple simulations
-- Solve bug with some possible race conditions during runs
+- ~~Solve bug with some possible race conditions during runs~~ edit: bug solved by abort system implementation

 ### Usage